Angel's Egg

 Angel's Egg (天使のたまご, Tenshi no Tamago) is a Japanese animated experimental post-apocalyptic science fantasy OVA film written and directed by Mamoru Oshii.
 Released by Tokuma Shoten on 15 December 1985, the film was a collaboration between artist Yoshitaka Amano and Oshii.
-The film stars two nameless characters, a young girl who protects an egg, who bonds with a boy who has a dream about a bird.
+The film follows the bond between two nameless characters: a girl who protects an egg and a boy who has a dream about a bird.
 It was the first original project by Oshii and carries themes found in his other works.

 In a radical departure from Oshii's previous work, Angel's Egg features little spoken dialogue, with a heavily allegorical story steeped in ambiguous imagery and recurrent Biblical allusions.
 The film originally struggled financially upon release with many viewers being confused over its supposed meaning, but it has since received acclaim as a cult classic.

-A 4K remaster to commemorate the film's 40th anniversary would be selected for the 2025 Cannes Film Festival.
+A 4K remaster commemorating the film's 40th anniversary was screened at the 2025 Cannes Film Festival.
+The film made $1.6 million worldwide from this re-release.

 Plot

-The setting of the film takes place in a primordial land, filled with trees, strange technology, a mysterious mechanical sun, various ruins of buildings and two nameless characters.
+The setting of the film takes place in a primordial land, filled with trees, strange technology, a giant, mechanical eye, various ruins of buildings, and two nameless characters.
 One of these is a young girl who scavenges a desolate city while protecting a large egg, which she believes will hatch into an angel.
-The other is a young man carrying a large cross-shaped weapon who disembarks from a tank.
+The other is a young man who disembarks from a tank, carrying a large cross-shaped weapon.

 The girl encounters the boy and runs away initially, after which the boy disappears.
 Later the girl sets her egg down while taking a break.
 The young man catches up to the girl and steals the egg briefly, giving it back after telling her to keep it closer to herself.
 She eventually lets him follow her, leading to their brief bonding.
 The boy wishes to break the egg to see what is inside.
 He recounts the story of Noah's Ark, but in his version, the dove that was released from the Ark never returned, and eventually the people on the ark forgot about the dove, as well as the world they came from.
 He ponders the world and existence, and theorizes that the bird never existed.
-The girl tells the boy that the bird did exist, and brings him to a fossil of an angel.
+The girl tells the boy that the bird did exist, and brings him to a fossil of a giant bird.

 Later, the boy smashes the girl's egg while she sleeps.
 This prompts her to chase after him and ultimately fall into a body of water, where her final breath is transformed at the surface of the water into a large number of eggs.
-The boy, standing on a shore covered in bird feathers, observes the girl, now a stone statue, sitting on a throne among the other stone statues of people on the mechanical sun.
-Afterwards, the world shown in the film is revealed to be on top of a shape that looks like the hull of an overturned ship.
+The boy, standing on a shore covered in bird feathers, observes the girl, now a stone statue, sitting on a throne among the other stone statues of people on the mechanical eye.
+Afterwards, the world shown in the film is revealed to be on top of an oblong shape, resembling a hull of an overturned ship.